Chapter 15: Audiences

 The Brothers bowed their heads but remained silent apart from a jointly whispered: “In manus tuas, Domine.”

 “Yes, we know this, Y-your E-eminence,” the shorter of the two Brothers, Theo, stuttered, his work-robes becoming increasingly patched with nervous sweat.
-“Our l-losses have been great thanks to his accursed Wiccans corrupting the Great Computer.”
+“Our l-losses have been great thanks to his accursed Wiccans corrupting our Great Computer.”

-“We have already begged your forgiveness, Eminence,” the second Brother, Edward, explained desperately while wringing his hands.
+“We have already begged your forgiveness, Eminence,” the second Brother, Edward, explained desperately while clasping his hands together.
 “We were overcome with concern for our fellow Brothers and joined the battle to chase these desecrators out of our Great Abbey.
 As for the repairs: Abbot Camus has tried his utmost these past three weeks, Eminence, but we Brothers and Fathers-Technician tally but twenty and both generator engines were thoroughly destroyed.
 Only we and four others here have the engineering skills to restore electric generation…”

 “Ah, yes.
 Bless Father Aten!
 I am glad he survived our travails as he was ever one of our more efficient Inquisitors.
 Now you have these generating machines, when will we have our electrics?”